ObjectDB Database Search

-1-50 of 200 resultsDatabase Server that web application and run within the web server process.
-Starting the ObjectDB Server The ObjectDB ... you can also run the server using the server .exe application , which is located in the bin directory ... menu to manage the server (stop, restart and start), and to exit the server application . | |
+1-50 of 200 resultsDatabase Server the server on Windows On Windows, you can also run the server by using the server .exe application ... , the server .exe application appears as an icon in the Windows notification area (system tray).
+Right-click the icon and use the context menu to manage the server (stop, restart, and start) or to exit the server application . | |

 Server Configuration The configuration element specifies settings for running an ObjectDB Server .
-The server ... specifies how clients can connect to the server : The port attribute specifies a TPC port on which the server is listening for new connections.
-Usually the default port 6136 should be specified | |
+The server ... to the server : The port attribute specifies the TCP port on which the server listens for new ... the maximum number of simultaneous connections that the server accepts.
+A connection request that exceeds | |

-Server User List The configuration element lists the users that are allowed to access the ObjectDB Server ... that have to be provided when the user connects to the server .
-The optional ip attribute, if specified, restricts the user to connect to the server only from the specified IP addresses.
-For instance, "127.0.0.1 | |
+Server User List The configuration element lists the users who are allowed to access the ObjectDB Server ... when the user connects to the server .
+The optional ip attribute, if specified, allows the user to connect to the server only from the specified IP addresses.
+For example, "127.0.0.1" (the local computer | |

 Step 6: Run the Java EE 6 Application You can run the application now by right clicking the GuestServlet node (in the [Project Explorer] window) and selecting Run As Run on Server Finish : Since we are using ObjectDB in embedded mode ... \Guestbook\WEB-INF ).
 You can stop the GlassFish server and open the database file in ObjectDB Explorer | |